 "Amazon is just not on an even playing field," Trump told reporters Thursday aboard Air Force One.
 "They have a tremendous lobbying effort, in addition to having The Washington Post, which is as far as I'm concerned another lobbyist.
 But they have a big lobbying effort, one of the biggest, frankly, one of the biggest."

-Bezos owns the Post.
+Amazon does not own the Post.
+Bezos does.
 He and the newspaper have previously declared that Bezos isn't involved in any journalistic decisions.

-Earlier in the week, Trump alleged that Amazon is bilking the U.S. Postal Service for being its "delivery boy," a doubtful claim about a contract that's actually been judged profitable for the post office.
-And he has charged that Amazon pays "little or no taxes," a claim that may have merit.
+Trump's charge that Amazon pays "little or no taxes" may have merit.
 Matthew Gardner, a senior fellow at the left-leaning Institute on Taxation and Economic Policy, said in February that Amazon "has built its business model on tax avoidance."
 Amazon reported $5.6 billion of U.S. profits in 2017 "and didn't pay a dime of federal income taxes on it," according to Gardner.

-The company declined to comment on Trump's remarks and did not immediately respond to a request for comment about its lobbying operations.
+The company declined to comment on Trump's remarks or its lobbying operations.